Racing 101 -- A

 look at mountain bike racing for the newcomer.

-Only the very strong, supremely skilled, and extremely
+Only a very strong, supremely skilled, and extremely

 aggressive mountain biker should consider racing.
-Each racer
+A racer must be

 needs a sponsor, such as a bike store or parts supplier.
 You'll also need